univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 Details on preconfigured synchronization
 ----------------------------------------

-You can configure the :program:`AD Connector` to only synchronize a specific selection of objects.
-To do this, you can add LDAP object DNs to an internal allowlist using the following UCR variables:
+You can configure the :program:`Active Directory Connection` to synchronize only a specific selection of objects through an allow list.
+To configure the allow list, you must add LDAP object DNs through the following UCR variables:

-  * :envvar:`connector/ad/mapping/allowsubtree/.*/ucs`
-  * :envvar:`connector/ad/mapping/allowsubtree/.*/ad`

-Use the |UCSUCRV| :envvar:`connector/ad/mapping/allowsubtree/.*/ucs` to add a DN from your UCS LDAP to the allowlist of objects that need to be synchronized from your UCS LDAP to the connected Active Directory.
-Every UCS LDAP subtree you want to add to the allowlist needs its own dedicated UCR variable.
-The ``.*`` portion of the variable makes this possible.
-It is a placeholder that allows you to set a custom name for each variable.
-If you follow this approach, you will end up with a series of UCR variables of the type described, each containing only one DN.
-UCS LDAP objects that are not specified in any of these UCR variables, and are not part of a specified subtree, will be excluded from synchronization and removed from the connected Active Directory.
-For this configuration to take effect a restart of the :program:`AD Connector` is needed, though.

-If you want to define an allowlist from the point of view of the connected Active Directory, use the |UCSUCRV|
+.. envvar:: connector/ad/mapping/allowsubtree/.*/ucs

+   For synchronization from UCS LDAP directory to Active Directory

+   Use the |UCSUCRV| :envvar:`connector/ad/mapping/allowsubtree/.*/ucs` to add a DN from your UCS LDAP directory to the allow list of objects for synchronization from your UCS LDAP directory to the connected Active Directory.

+   Take the description about the ``*.`` placeholder later into account.

+   The *AD Connection* excludes UCS LDAP objects from synchronization and removes them from the connected Active Directory that you haven't specified in any of these UCR variables, and that aren't part of the specified subtrees.

+.. envvar:: connector/ad/mapping/allowsubtree/.*/ad

+   For synchronization from Active Directory to UCS LDAP directory

+   Use the |UCSUCRV| :envvar:`connector/ad/mapping/allowsubtree/.*/ad` to add a DN from your Active Directory to the allow list of objects for synchronization from your connected Active Directory to your UCS LDAP directory.
-:envvar:`connector/ad/mapping/allowsubtree/.*/ad` instead.
-This variable works exactly like the previously described one, only that it configures the synchronization of objects in the opposite direction, from Active Directory to UCS.
+   It configures the synchronization of LDAP objects in the opposite direction, from the connected Active Directory to the UCS LDAP directory.

+   Take the description about the ``*.`` placeholder later into account.

+   The *AD Connection* excludes Active Directory objects from synchronization and removes them from the UCS LDAP directory that you haven't specified in any of these UCR variables, and that aren't part of the specified subtrees.

+For each LDAP subtree that you want to add to the allow list, you must define a separate UCR variable.
+The ``.*`` part of the variable is a placeholder that you can use as an individual label for each variable.
+If you follow this approach, you create a series of UCR variables of the described types.
+Each variable contains only one DN.

+After you defined or changed the UCR variables, you need to restart the :program:`Active Directory Connection`.

 All containers which are ignored due to corresponding filters are exempted from synchronization as standard.
 This can be found in the